IBM/sample-hello-world-app/README.md

 # Temperature converter application
-This is a sample application that converts temperatures from one scale to another.
+This is a sample application that converts temperatures from one scale to another

 ## Sample Output